 NASA will pay United Launch Alliance $187 million to launch the Mars Atmosphere and Volatile Evolution (Maven) orbiter to the red planet in November 2013.
 Under the new contract, ULA will use an Atlas V 401 to send the atmospheric probe to Mars, including payload processing, ground support at the launch site, and tracking, data and telemetry services.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mars Maven Going on Atlas".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mars Maven Going on Atlas".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.